Xinhe-Chen/RTS-GMLC-PT/Determinstic_PT/README.md

 ## Package Used

 The optimization model uses the following package:

 👉 [IDAES Price-Taker Module (Xinhe-Chen Repo)](https://github.com/Xinhe-Chen/idaes-pse/tree/various_startup/idaes/apps/grid_integration/pricetaker)

 The branch at Xinhe's repo supports multiple types of startup (cold, warm and hot).
-Currently, it is merged into the idaes main.
+Currently, it is not merged into the idaes main.
+The version of idaes used is 2.8.0